UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/project_structure.md

 ## Server

-The structure of the server code is a litte bit more complicated then the frontend.
+The structure of the server code is a little bit more complicated then the frontend.

 Starting in the root directory, `src/server/_server`, we have the most important file `src/server/_server/server.ts` which is the main server file that runs everything else.
 It handles the requests from the client for pages, api calls, registers the models, handles database entries and authentication.